Veracruz Mexico Travel Guide

 Veracruz is susceptible to tropical storms and hurricanes.
 Earthquakes can occasionally be felt.

 Humidity: High humidity persists year-round, frequently exceeding 70-80%.
-This indicates even when temperatures are not at their peak, the air can feel warm and muggy.
+This signifies even when temperatures are not at their peak, the air can feel warm and muggy.
 Acclimatization takes some time for visitors from drier climates.

 Pros: Pleasant weather, less rain, lively events.